javarb/notes/sessions/2018/july/Session_7.md

 ## Session 7 (17/07/2018)

 - Answering some of my questions about exceptions and using JSON in web development
 - Introduction to Docker usage

 ### Notes:

 **About Java new versions**

 Java code release every 6 months, but from decads it's still in version 1, that means Java 8 is in really Java 1.8.
-So, as Java has been with the same core version it's expected stability.
+So, as Java has been with the same major version it's expected stability.

 What new Java versions are bringing in general is new functionalities or characteristics to make easier to use Java for certain purposes, but is very possible that same tasks can be done in older versions using the corresponding methods or libraries.
-Even if there is a total new functionality, as for example *Modules*, the same functionality could be achieved using third party software.
+Even if there is a total new functionality, as for example [*Streams*][9] and [*Functional Programming*][10], the same functionality could be achieved using third party software.
 Thus, for a company that have already a well defined workflow, the new characteristics in subsequent Java versions must be important enought, since this means to adapt/rewrite code and/or work flows to the pointed Java release.

 **Test with finally keyword**

 `Finally` block is used at the end of `try-catch` blocks and the purpose of this block is to do healthy post-operations such as close databases connections, close opened files, etc.

 In the following example, the `println` statement inside the `try` block is executed, then `finally` block and after the `return` statement inside `try` block: